Normanton, St Nicholas Church

 History, tourist information, and nearby accommodation

 The tower rises in three stages, separated by string courses.
 At the top is a plain parapet and below the edge of the tower parapet are a row of intriguing animal head carvings.
-The north wall is also crenellated, with a parapet decorated by carved shields.
-Within, the tower has a 14th century door and a wooden chest of similar age.
+The north wall is also crenellated, with a parapet decorated with carved shields.
+Within, the tower has a 14th-century door and a wooden chest of similar age.

 St Nicholas church is no longer used for regular worship and is in the care of the Churches Conservation Trust.
 The church is usually open daily to visitors, but it is always a good idea to check current details on the Trust website before planning a visit.

 NB.
 Do not confuse this Lincolnshire Normanton with the famous Normanton church in Rutland.